petermichalek/iotan-core/README.md

 1. For Cassandra IoTan database, create iotus keyspace and init the db:

     cqlsh [hostname]
     CREATE KEYSPACE IF NOT EXISTS iotus WITH replication = { 'class': 'SimpleStrategy', 'replication_factor': 1 };
-CREATE KEYSPACE IF NOT EXISTS test WITH replication = { 'class': 'SimpleStrategy', 'replication_factor': 1 };

 2. Then run schema and populate script.
 See ./db